 Our executive offices and warehouse facilities are located at 95 Jefryn Boulevard, Deer Park, New York, 11729.
 We lease our facilities from Great American Realty of Jefryn Blvd., LLC ("Great American"), an entity owned equally by Ira Levy, Surge's president, Steven Lubman, Surge's vice president and one of its former directors, Mark Siegel.
-Our lease is through September 30, 2020 and our monthly rent for the year ended November 30, 2017 is \$14,621.
+Our lease is through September 30, 2020 and our monthly rent for the year ended November 30, 2017 is \$14,913.
 Our monthly rent will increase over the 10 year term, reaching \$15,516 in the final year.
 We occupy approximately 23,250 square feet of office space and warehouse space.
 The rental rate is typical for the type and location of Surge's and Challenge's facilities.

-In June 2015, the Company entered into a lease to rent office space in Hong Kong for two years.
-Annual rental payments are approximately \$58,461.
+In June 2015, the Company renewed its lease to rent office space and a warehouse in Hong Kong for two years and is currently in negotiations to renew the lease.
+Annual minimum rental payments for this space are approximately \$58,500.